think-luke/React-Firebase-Tutorial/README.md

 ---

-# Add Firestore to your Firebase project.
+# 3: Add Firestore to your Firebase project.
 Since this walkthrough covers Firestore, we need to initialize it within our current Firebase project.

 ## Go to your Firebase project dashboard.
+* Please note that Firestore and Cloud Firestore are the same thing.

 You will most likely see <u><i>Cloud Firestore</i></u> on this page as a suggested product.
-If you don't for some reason, click on the menu on the left navbar and select "Firestore Database".
-They're the same thing.
+If you don't for some reason, click on the menu on the left navbar, open up the "Build" accordion and select "Firestore Database".
+If you still don't see the darn thing, you can click the "All products" tile icon and you'll see it listed on the new page.

 <img src="./images/9.png" alt="Firestore card in the dashboard."/>
 <img src="./images/10.png" alt="Firebase tab in the left navbar."/>